binaire10/BongoMountain/README.md

 ## Dependencies

-Most dependencies is downloaded automaticaly by the cmake project at configuration time with git.
+Most dependencies is handle by conan.

 ## Feature